 The Three Mile Island cooling malfunction accident may have resulted in no deaths or injuries but still makes our list of the top 5 quality management system failures as it was the most serious malfunction in US nuclear power plant history.

-In 2009, Toyota issued an About the emergency recall of 9 million vehicles after the vehicles were experiencing unintended acceleration that cost the lives of 52 people and injured a further 38.
+In 2009, Toyota issued an emergency recall of 9 million vehicles after the vehicles were experiencing unintended acceleration that cost the lives of 52 people and injured a further 38.

-Two years later on February 8th, 2011 the National Highway Traffic Safety Administration Website Home Page (NHTSA) and NASA would conclude there findings after Investigating for 10 months report that there was no electronic defects found anywhere in the Toyota vehicles.
+Two years later, on February 8th, 2011, the National Highway Traffic Safety Administration Website Home Page (NHTSA) and NASA concluded their findings after investigating for 10 months and reporting that there were no electronic defects found anywhere in the Toyota vehicles.

 Both eventually agreed that the unintended acceleration was because of driver errors and applying the wrong pedals and was no fault of Toyota.

-As a result of Toyota being shown to be responsible for the problem they were forced to pay settlements and had a financial loss of $5.5 billion.
-Therefore Toyota’s Recall of vehicles due to unintended acceleration features on our list of the top 5 quality management system failures.
+As a result of Toyota being shown to be responsible for the problem, they were forced to pay settlements and had a financial loss of $5.5 billion.
+Therefore Toyota’s Recall of vehicles due to unintended acceleration features is on our list of the top 5 quality management system failures.

-The Chernobyl disaster was a nuclear disaster that happened on the 26th April 1986 in the former Soviet Union.
-It was a result of a About the Chernobyl flawed reactor design that was operated with inadequately trained staff.
+The Chernobyl disaster was a nuclear disaster that happened on the 26th of April 1986 in the former Soviet Union.
+It was a result of the Chernobyl flawed reactor design that was operated with inadequately trained staff.

 The failure happened during a range of tests on reactor 4 carried out by the sleep-deprived staff during routine maintenance.
 They wanted to test new voltage regulators to see if they could improve the length of time the turbines could continue working in the event that power was lost.
 However, the automatic reactor shutdown systems were disabled in order to run the test.

-Unfortunately, this along with a poor design of the reactor led to several power surges inside the reactor that lead to a chain reaction of explosions that exposed the Definition of radioactive material that spewed into the atmosphere.
+Unfortunately, this, along with the poor design of the reactor, led to several power surges inside the reactor that led to a chain reaction of explosions that exposed the radioactive material that spewed into the atmosphere.